 Once every five years during the post-closure maintenance period, aerial photographic maps of the closed landfill area will be made to identify and evaluate landfill settlement.
 Iso-settlement maps will be prepared to determine the amount of differential settlement occurring over the previous five years.
 Pursuant to Title 27, section 21090(e)(2), this Order requires iso-settlement maps to be prepared and submitted every five years.

 The completed final cover will be periodically tested for damage or defects by monitoring surface emissions pursuant to California Code of Regulations, title 17, section 95471(c) and Title 27, section 21090(a)(4)(A).
 Defects will be repaired and tested for adequacy based on the closure CQA Plan.

+Surface impoundments shall be closed in accordance with Title 27 sections 21400 and 20950, subdivision (c)(2), which require removal of all free liquid and treatment of any residual liquid at the time of closure.
+Following removal and treatment of liquid wastes, surface impoundments shall be closed by clean closure, closure as a landfill, or closure as a land treatment unit.
+Unless the Discharger demonstrate, and the Central Valley Water Board finds, that it is infeasible to attempt clean-closure of a surface impoundment, then all residual wastes, including sludges, precipitates, settled solids, and liner materials contaminated by wastes, must be completely removed from the impoundment and discharged to an approved Unit (Title 27, § 21400, subd. (b)(1)).

 FINANCIAL ASSURANCES